-Many students come to Mount St. Mary's with experience in ministry.
-However, because of the range of needs in the Church today, there probably are areas of pastoral service which even the mature student has not yet experienced, but will be part of his responsibility as a priest.
-Each student is to work out his program of pastoral ministry in conjunction with the Director of Apostolic Works & Internship Program.
-If a previous experience meets the field education office standards, consideration may be requested of the Academic Dean to grant an equivalency and award the required field education units.
+Many seminarians come to Mount St. Mary's with experience in ministry.
+However, because of the range of needs in the Church today, there probably are areas of pastoral service which even these seminarians have not yet experienced, but will be part of their responsibility as priests.
+Each seminarian is to work out his program of pastoral ministry in conjunction with the Director of Apostolic Works & Internship Program.
+If a previous experience meets the Field Education Office standards, consideration may be requested of the Academic Dean to grant an equivalency and award the required field education units.
 The application for equivalency must be made in writing through the Field Education Office.

 Evaluation is a continual process.
 It is an indispensable component in any educational system, but especially in field education.
-Students and supervisors assume the responsibility together for clarifying the goals of a particular pastoral experience.
-Regular meetings between student and supervisor are recommended to evaluate development in relation to agreed-upon goals.
-The final evaluation is a written document from the student's supervisor signed by both supervisor and student.
-The evaluation is kept in the student's personal field education file.
-It is intended to help the student identify his own unique gifts for ministry, and to provide input from the broader church regarding a candidate's readiness for ordained ministry.
+Seminarians and supervisors assume the responsibility together for clarifying the goals of a particular pastoral experience.
+Regular meetings between seminarian and supervisor are recommended to evaluate development in relation to agreed-upon goals.
+The final evaluation is a written document from the seminarian's supervisor signed by both supervisor and seminarian.
+The evaluation is kept in the seminarian's personal field education file.
+It is intended to help the seminarian identify his own unique gifts for priestly ministry, and to provide input from the broader Church regarding a candidate's readiness for ordained ministry.
 Every effort in ministry, no matter the outcome, is expected to enlighten the seminarian about personal skills and vocational decision.